 More and more families are tumbling to this gap and looking for professional help in their work together, but it is hard to find those who truly know what they are doing.
 There is a slowly growing supply of advisors who are competent to deliver these services, but they are a scattered and rare breed.
 The very wealthy are finding their way to the handful of people who do this work well, but the skill sets of those who are effective are uncommon and the work often require high degrees of what Dean Fowler calls inter-disciplinary fluency.

 The ratio of planning to preparation in most families is typically 98% spent on planning and 2% spent on preparation.
 For successful transitions to become normative, that ratio probably needs to be reversed.

 To shift that balance, what is needed first is some common sense.
 It is as simple (and as complex) as recognizing that the gap between planning and execution must be filled with preparation.
 What is needed to fill that gap are professional advisory networks that empower family leaders to do the right things to prepare their family for succession.
-What is needed is a revolution in the mindset among advisors and clients that planning, while necessary, falls far short of sufficiency.
-What is needed is a deep recognition of the fundamental moral obligation by all to shift family culture through that preparation.
-What is needed is a rising and expanding profession of skilled inter-disciplinary advisors who can help families do the deep work of preparation.
+What is needed is a revolution in the mindset among advisors and clients that planning, while clearly necessary, falls far short of sufficiency.
+What is needed is a deep recognition of the fundamental moral obligation by all who touch the family system to shift family culture through that preparation.
+What is needed is a rising and expanding profession of skilled inter-disciplinary advisors who can help families do that foundational work of preparation.
 What is needed is a commitment to ensure that financial wealth – when passed on – will do good in the lives of those who receive it.